Worktrees

 A Search button at the top of the sidebar opens Worktree Jump Palette (Cmd-J) — same surface, click-driven for users who don't lean on the keyboard for navigation.
 The status bar shows agent activity inline; unread worktrees are bolded rather than badged.

 You can pin a worktree to the top of its project to keep long-running work in view, and right-clicking a worktree exposes archive / sleep / delete actions.
-Repo rows themselves can be reordered by drag — grab a project header and drop it where you want it; the order persists across restarts.
+Hold Cmd (Ctrl on Linux/Windows) while clicking to add worktrees to a multi-selection, or hold Shift to select a contiguous range — right-clicking any selected worktree applies the action to every worktree in the selection.
+Repo rows themselves can be reordered by drag.

 Using plain git